CreateSpace Public Art Residency

 2024 CreateSpace artists-in-residence

-STEPS is thrilled to partner with the City of Brampton, Critical Mass, Galt Museum, and the Town of Oakville for this year’s residency program.
-Artists-in-residence will be selected to collaborate with our partner organizations and municipalities to create community-engaged public artwork in the respective cities.
+STEPS is thrilled to partner with the City of Brampton, City of Richmond Hill, City of Saskatoon/Persephone Theatre, Critical Mass, Galt Museum, and the Town of Oakville for this year’s residency program.
+Artists-in-residence will collaborate with our partner organizations and municipalities to create community-engaged public artwork in the respective cities.

 The 2024 CreateSpace Public Art Residency is supported by the Canadian Race Relations Foundation with funding provided by the Government of Canada and TD Bank Group through TD Ready Commitment.